hotblac/spanners/README.txt

 	http://www.disasterarea.co.uk/blog/docker-part-4-composing-an-environment-stack/
 	1. Download the latest Docker Compose file https://raw.githubusercontent.com/hotblac/spanners-docker/master/docker-compose.yml
 	2. In the download directory, run sudo docker-compose up -d
-	3. The application will download and start and can be accessed at http://localhost:8080/spanners-mvc/ (login as jones / password)
+	3. The application will download and start and can be accessed at http://localhost:8080/spanners-mvc/ (click Sign Up to create a user account, then sign in)

 	It is recommended that the application is run from these Docker containers.
 See below if you wish to manually set up a database and webserver.